Dear Parents and Carers,

 We support a number of different approaches: family engagement, through “Saturday Stay and Play,” “Friday Family Sessions” and engaging parents and carers in supporting daily activities within the Nursery.

-Children always have independent free-flow play (both indoor and outdoor), practitioner-led learning, targeted group-time activities, home-work learning opportunities with appropriate resources to take home and daily carpet or circle-time sessions.
+Our provision involves independent free-flow play (both indoor and outdoor), practitioner-led learning, targeted group-time activities and interventions, home-work learning opportunities with appropriate resources to take home and daily carpet or circle-time sessions.

 This balance provides children and their families with extensive opportunities, freedom to explore, make their own informed choices, meet other parents/carers, find out and share experiences in a safe, supportive, welcoming setting.